-A second individual directly influenced by Darwin to carry out an experiment on dog behavior was Darwin's neighbor at Downe, Kent, Sir John Lubbock (18341913).
+A second individual directly influenced by Darwin to carry out an experiment on dog behavior was Darwin's neighbor at Downe, Kent, Sir John Lubbock (1834−1913).
 Lubbock (1884a, 1884b, 1889) gave his poodle, Van, the opportunity to convey its ideas to him by providing it with a set of pieces of stout cardboard, each with a word written legibly on it.
 The words used included "Food," "Bone," "Water," and "Out."
 Lubbock started by putting food in a saucer and placing the "Food" card over the top of it.
 Next to this he placed an empty saucer with a blank card on top.
-Then Lubbock trained the dog to bring him the Food card before he gave the dog any food.
+Then Lubbock trained the dog to bring him the “Food” card before he gave the dog any food.
 In "about a month" (1884a, p.
-276), the dog brought the food card in preference to the blank card (which did not lead to any food) on nine out of occasions.
+276), the dog brought the food card in preference to the blank card (which did not lead to any food) on nine out of 10 occasions.
 Lubbock also reported that the dog would bring him a card with "Out" on it when it wanted to go for a walk, and a card with "Water" written on it when it wanted to drink.
 It is not entirely clear how Lubbock knew that the dog was really requesting these outcomes.
 He commented: "No one who has seen him look along a row of cards and select the right one can, I think, doubt that in bringing a card he feels that he is making a request."
 (1884a, p.
 548).

+-----Insert Figure 4 about here-----

 Conwy Lloyd Morgan

-The third early originator of the study of animal psychology to have been directly influenced by Darwin and who published some observations on dog behavior was Conwy Lloyd Morgan (1852 - 1936).
-Morgan spent most of his career at University College Bristol (today's University of Bristol) and is best known for his "canon" according to which the behavior of animals should not be ascribed to a "higher mental faculty" if it can be accounted for in terms of the "exercise of one which stands lower in the psychological scale" (1894p.
+The third early originator of the study of animal psychology to have been directly influenced by Darwin and who published some observations on dog behavior was Conwy Lloyd Morgan (18521936).
+Morgan spent most of his career at University College Bristol (today's University of Bristol) and is best known for his "canon" according to which the behavior of animals should not be ascribed to a "higher mental faculty" if it can be accounted for in terms of the "exercise of one which stands lower in the psychological scale" (1894, p.
 53).
 Morgan's contribution to the discussion of dog intelligence consisted in what can be viewed as counterexamples to Romanes' anecdotes.
-Morgan described apparently ingenious behavior of dogs, which could nevertheless be accounted for through trialanderror learning.
-The most commonly cited example is Morgan's dog Tony, whose ability to open the latch to a garden gate might by a casual observer considered insightful.
-Morgan, however, recounted how careful observation over a period of time demonstrated that this behavior was in fact the outcome of an extended process of trialanderror learning.
+Morgan described apparently ingenious behavior of dogs, which could nevertheless be accounted for through trial-and-error learning.
+The most commonly cited example is Morgan's dog, Tony, whose ability to open the latch to a garden gate might by a casual observer have been considered insightful.
+Morgan, however, recounted how careful observation over a period of time demonstrated that this behavior was in fact the outcome of an extended process of trial-and-error learning.
 Similarly, Morgan described how this same dog failed over repeated days of testing to ever turn a stick so that it would pass through the railings of a fence (Morgan, 1894).

+-----Insert Figure 5 about here-----

 Pavlovian Conditioning Tradition

 Pavlov and Bekhterev

 The British tradition inspired directly by Darwin failed to develop into an experimental science of dog behavior, but did set the stage for comparative lines of questioning in North America.
-To find the origins of the experimental study of dogs in psychology, we need to briefly discuss two Russian scientists whose work guided much of the experimental behavioral research on dogs in the early century and whose techniques are still used.
+To find the origins of the experimental study of dogs in psychology, we need to briefly discuss two Russian scientists whose work guided much of the experimental behavioral research on dogs in the early twentieth century and whose techniques are still used.